w3c/csswg-drafts/css-view-transitions-2/two-phase-transition-explainer.md

 To achieve that, proposing two provide the following:

-## Allowing the author to control the commit scheduling
+## Solution 1: Allowing the author to control the commit scheduling

 ```js
 // Returns a boolean if the page is prerendered/BFCached and not render-blocked.